grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The specialized [SoundUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/SoundUI.h) architecture file is then used to load the required soundfiles at DSP init time, by using a [SoundfileReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/Soundfile.h) object.
 It only implements the `addSoundfile` method which will load all needed audio files, create and fill the `fSoundfile0` object.

-Different concrete implementations are already implemented, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) (with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file), or [JUCE](https://juce.com) (with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file).
+Different concrete implementations are already written, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) (with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file), or [JUCE](https://juce.com) (with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file).

 A new audio file loader can be written by subclassing the `SoundfileReader` class.
 A pure memory reader could be implemented for instance to load wavetables to be used as the`soundfile` URL list.
 Look at the template [MemoryReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MemoryReader.h) class, as an example to be completed, with the following methods to be implemented: